Backup Less Archive More

 This depends on your corporate compliance and governance legislation.

-- Tapes are portable
+- Tapes are portable for offsite storage

 - Tapes are low cost